SwordSageRiley/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This project is a mock invoice service dashboard.
+This project is the result of following a course to learn the fundementals of next.js
+# stories
+- User can login securely with bcrypt and next-auth
+- User can access a dashboard with sumarized information of their account, revenue, recent invoices, etc
+- User can list and search invoices with pagination
+- User can create, edit and delete invoices

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.